|APPLICATION PROCEDURES OF THE MEMBERSHIP COMMITTEE OF

 Applications for membership of The College will be received and dealt with by the Membership Committee ("MC") from the following four categories of psychoanalytic practitioner:

-1. Those who have successfully trained and are eligible for registration (but need not currently actually be registered) with UKCP (AP - PP Section only) or with BPC.
+1. Those who have successfully trained and are eligible for registration (but need not currently actually be registered) with UKCP (CPJA Section) or with BPC.

 2. Those who have successfully completed a psychoanalytic training with an organisation which is not currently or ever has been a member-organisation of UKCP or BPC.